Rated 'Excellent' on Trustpilot

-70% of people suffer from bloating, and more than 50% do so regularly.
+In our latest survey of members of the public and customers, 70% of people said they suffer from bloating, and more than 50% do so regularly.
 Why?
 Poor dietary choices, food intolerances, stress, hormone changes, IBS, constipation – these and other factors can all cause bloating.
-Our survey of over 800 men and women, including over 250 people who take the acclaimed Debloat & Detox, reveals who suffers from bloating, the common food intolerances, the impact of bloating, and the best tips and supplements to ‘beat the bloat’.
+Our survey of over 800 men and women, including 251 people who take Debloat & Detox, reveals who suffers from bloating, the common food intolerances, the impact of bloating, and tips to ‘beat the bloat’.

 What age does bloating start?

-Whilst a third of 811 people in our research said they suffer from bloating as teenagers and in their 20s, the proportion of people suffering from bloating rises markedly among those in their 30s and 40s, with more than half saying they suffer from bloating.
+Whilst a third of 811 people in our customer survey said they suffer from bloating as teenagers and in their 20s, the proportion of people suffering from bloating rises markedly among those in their 30s and 40s, with more than half saying they suffered from bloating.

 Top 10 effects of bloating

-80% of people who suffer from bloating will experience a lack of energy, while more than half will experience weight gain, mood swings, anxiety, poor sleep or insomnia as a result of their bloating.
-More than a quarter of people say the appearance of their skin and hair is affected by their bloating, while 3 out of 10 people who suffer from bloating say it affects their libido.
+80% of people who suffered from bloating experienced a lack of energy, while more than half experienced weight gain, mood swings, anxiety, poor sleep or insomnia as a result of their bloating.
+More than a quarter of people say the appearance of their skin and hair is affected by their bloating, while 3 out of 10 people who suffered from bloating said it affects their libido.

 Stress and bloating

 Our gut health is central to the production of 'serotonin', which is our ‘happy hormone’.
 If we’re suffering from bloating and poor gut health, it directly affects the production of serotonin, and as a result our mood and our ability to deal with anxiety and stress.
-That’s why there is such a focus on diet, nutrition and gut health to relieve anxiety and stress, and this is why 67% of people say their bloating worsens when they’re anxious or stressed.
+That’s why there is such a focus on diet, nutrition and gut health to relieve anxiety and stress.
+This is also likely to be the reason why 67% of people said their bloating worsens when they’re anxious or stressed.
 Learn more in '6 signs of an unhealthy gut'.

 The impact of bloating

 Persistent or even occasional bloating can be debilitating.
-66% of people who suffer from bloating say it restricts how they go about their daily life.
-A third of people will experience mild depression as a result of their bloating, whilst 4 out of 10 people avoid social contact and going out as a result of their bloating
+66% of people who suffer from bloating said it restricts how they go about their daily life.
+A third of people will experience mild depression as a result of their bloating, whilst 4 out of 10 people said they avoid social contact and going out as a result of their bloating.

 What causes bloating?